Privileges and capabilities¶

 CAP_NET_BIND_SERVICEis required to bind to well-known ports.

-CAP_SETPCAPwhen this capability is available, kresd drops any extra privileges after the daemon successfully starts.
+CAP_SETPCAPwhen this capability is available, kresd drops any extra capabilities after the daemon successfully starts when running as a non-root user.

 Running as non-privileged user¶